arielf/cuts/README.md

 One thing that `cuts` does is try and be completely tolerant and supportive to cases of missing data.
-If you try to paste two columns, side-by-side, from two files but one of the files is shorter, `cuts` will oblige and output the empty field where it is missing from the shorter file, until it reaches EOF on the longer file.
+If you try to paste two columns, side-by-side, from two files but one of the files is shorter, `cuts` will oblige and won't output a field where it is missing from the shorter file, until it reaches EOF on the longer file.

 Similarly, requesting column 2 (3rd column) when there are only 2 columns (0,1) in a line will result in an empty output for that field rather than resulting in a fatal error.
-This is done by design and it conforms to the perl philosophy.
+This is done by design and it conforms to the perl philosophy of silently converting undefined values to empty ones.

 ## A few examples
 ```